 - Wireshark

-- Network Mapper (NMAP)
+- Network Mapper (nmap)

-Soft skills and experience sought by employers include: excellent communication skills; self-driven, creative, and resourceful; contributions to open source projects and bug bounty programs; and familiarity with OWASP Top 10 vulnerabilities.
+Soft skills and experience sought by employers include excellent communication skills; self-driven, creative, and resourceful; contributions to open source projects and bug bounty programs; and familiarity with OWASP Top 10 vulnerabilities.

 What do penetration testers do?